How to craft a winning Search Engine Land Awards entry: Past judges share their advice

 - “Claiming increases of 200% when you really mean 100%.
 A 100% increase means you doubled your number.
 Going from $100 to $137 is not a 137% increase.
 It is a 37% increase.
 I’d like it that when you say ROAS, you show the formula you used to calculate it.
 A 1000% increase is almost always ignored as a metric.
 It is the opposite of impressive – it is suspicious.
 It is most likely you were doing very little before and now you are doing a little more than nothing.” – Matt Van Wagner

-The final deadline for the 2021 Search Engine Land Awards is September 3, 2021 at 11:59 pm PST.
-Review the categories for 2021 and begin your application here.
+The Early Bird deadline for the 2022 Search Engine Land Awards is Friday, July 15 at 11:59 pm PT.
+Review the categories for 2022 and begin your application here.